Tiny-Foxes/Aozora-Tori-Assets/alpha-arrows/[Readme].txt

 Sources and Credits:
   - Code based from Lirodon's broadhead and glider noteskins.
   - Credits to Jose Valera for the Fallback Explosion code and help!
-  - Shoutout to the Moondance community, huehehe!
+  - Shoutout to the Project Outfox community, huehehe!

 Licenses:
 	This noteskin is released under the Apache 2.0 License.